juice-shop/pwning-juice-shop/part2/injection.md

   again.
 * You need to get the deleted product into your shopping cart and trigger the _Checkout_.
+* Neither of the above can be achieved through the application frontend and it might even require Blind SQL Injection.

 ### Let the server sleep for some time